jhumelsine/jhumelsine.github.io/_posts/2024-02-27-composite-design-pattern.md

 ## Pros
 A small implementation can support many composable configurations.
 The objects in the composition can be as few or many as needed for the desired behavior.
 Each composable configuration features its own specific behaviors.

 Constructing the object composition is relatively easy.
-While the Configurer is mostly independent from the design pattern in its traditional form, the Configurer still the brains that's responsible for the correct composition when using this design pattern.
+While the Configurer is mostly independent from the design pattern in its traditional form, the Configurer is still the brains that's responsible for the correct composition when using this design pattern.
 There are at least three types of Configurers and possibly more:
 * Developer Configurer.
-This would be a developer with domain expertise as well as knowledge the system and its architecture, design and implementation.
-The Developer Configurer may also written the Composite implementation as well.
+This would be a developer with domain expertise as well as knowledge of the system and its architecture, design and implementation.
+The Developer Configurer may have also written the Composite implementation as well.
 Logic gate composites will probably be composed by a Developer Configurer.
 * Customer Consultant.
 This would be a trained member of the company who has knowledge of the product and works with customers to fine tune it for them.
 This person will most likely not be a developer; therefore, a UI/UX wrapper in front of the Composite may be necessary.
 * Customer/User.
-This would be the customer or user who will definitely need a UI/UX wrapper in front of the Composite.
+This would be the customer or user who will need a UI/UX wrapper in front of the Composite.
 This level of customer/user interaction provides self-service for the customer or user.

 ## Cons
 I almost want to write that there’s no cons for Composite.
 I don’t think there are any cons in the implementation, but there’s a potential con with its intent.